History of the Hmong in Minneapolis–Saint Paul

-The Hmong people are a major ethnic group in the Minneapolis–Saint Paul area.
+The Hmong people are a major ethnic group in the Minneapolis–Saint Paul area in the US.
 As of 2000, there were 40,707 ethnic Hmong in the Minneapolis-St. Paul area.
-The 2010 U.S. Census stated there were 66,000 ethnic Hmong in Minneapolis-St. Paul, giving it the largest urban Hmong population in the world.
-Grit Grigoleit, author of "Coming Home?
-The Integration of Hmong Refugees from Wat Tham Krabok, Thailand, into American Society", wrote that the Minneapolis-St. Paul area "acted as the cultural and socio-political center of Hmong life in the U.S."
+The 2010 US Census stated there were 66,000 ethnic Hmong in Minneapolis-St. Paul, giving it the largest urban Hmong population in the world.
+According to Grit Grigoleit, author of "Coming Home?
+The Integration of Hmong Refugees from Wat Tham Krabok, Thailand, into American Society," the Minneapolis-St. Paul area acted as the cultural and socio-political center of Hmong life in the U.S.

 History

 The Hmong people settled in the Minneapolis–Saint Paul area as refugees from Southeast Asia.
 Many had fought alongside the United States during the Vietnam War, helping U.S. forces combat communist movements in Laos.
 After the war, the communist government targeted the Hmong, forcing tens of thousands to flee their homes.
-Most crossed the Mekong River into Thailand, where many lived in refugee camps like Ban Vinai.
+Most crossed the Mekong River into Thailand, where many lived in refugee camps, such as Ban Vinai.

-The first wave of Hmong refugees began arriving in the United States in the mid- to late 1970s.
+The first wave of Hmong refugees began arriving in the United States in the mid-to-late 1970s.
 The U.S. government scattered these refugees across the country to help with their integration.
 Many settled in the Midwest, including Minnesota, although the climate and landscape were very different from their previous homes.
 The Refugee Act of 1980 brought a second wave of Hmong immigrants.
 This law improved support for housing and employment for refugees.
-Many Hmong chose Minnesota because of its public housing, welfare benefits, and job opportunities, as well as to reunite with family.
+Many Hmong settled in Minnesota due to employment opportunities, social support systems and family reunifications.

 Voluntary agencies, also called VOLAGS, played a key role in Hmong resettlement in Minnesota.
-Organizations such as Lutheran Social Service, Catholic Charities, and World Relief Minnesota helped refugees with housing, basic needs, and training in English and job skills during their first months in the state.
-Minnesota had many active VOLAGS, making it a hub for new arrivals.
+Organizations such as Lutheran Social Service, Catholic Charities, and World Relief Minnesota helped refugees with housing and basic needs, including training in English and job skills during their first months in the state.
+Minnesota had many active VOLAGS making it a hub for new arrivals.

 In the early 1980s, the University of Minnesota Agricultural Extension Services and the Lao Family Community started farming programs to help Hmong refugees develop agricultural skills.
 These programs ran until 1985.

 By 2004, St. Paul Mayor Randy Kelly visited Thailand with mostly Hmong professionals and educators to inspect refugee communities there.
 The area was expected to receive more refugees from the Wat Tham Krabok camp in 2006.

+In the Midwest at large, Hmong represent more than 35% of the Southeast Asian population.
 The Hmong community in Minneapolis–Saint Paul has since grown to be the largest urban Hmong population in the United States, numbering more than 94,000.
 The community holds strong family and clan ties, which are important in Hmong culture.
 Many Hmong have become leaders and professionals.
 For example, Mee Moua served in the Minnesota Legislature, and gymnast Suni Lee won an Olympic gold medal in 2021.